Use Personalization To Reduce CAC In 2022

 - Displaying different images and/or messages to women and men

 According to a survey from Accenture, 91% of consumers are more likely to shop with brands who recognize, remember, and provide relevant offers and recommendations1.
 More troubling is the stat from SmarterHQ that 47% of consumers check Amazon if the brand they’re shopping with doesn’t provide relevant product recommendations2.
 If your goal is to sell products direct-to-consumers, you’ll need to leverage CRM data to keep customers on your site.

 What about privacy?

-The beauty of CRM data is that it is voluntarily surrendered to be used in marketing by brands customers trust, usually through submission forms alongside a clear consent statement.
+The beauty of CRM data is that it is given voluntarily to be used in marketing by brands customers trust, usually through submission forms alongside a clear consent statement.
 This level of personalization is not “creepy” like when Google, Facebook, or Amazon seem to know things they shouldn’t or listen to conversations without your knowledge.
-In contrast, more than 50% of consumers surveyed in 2018 were willing to share their data to create personalized experiences3 and 90% of U.S. customers found marketing personalization “very or somewhat appealing.”4 The key is appealing to the better angels of our nature, to respect the vulnerability inherent in sharing personal information, to clearly ask for consent before using personal data to provide a better experience, and to reward loyalty.
+In contrast, more than 50% of consumers surveyed in 2018 were willing to share their data to create personalized experiences3 and 90% of U.S. customers found marketing personalization “very or somewhat appealing.”4 The key is appealing to the better angels of our nature, respecting the vulnerability inherent in sharing personal information, clearly asking for consent before using personal data to provide a better experience, and rewarding loyalty.

 Personalized marketing is more accessible than ever before in 2022.
-Using tools like Klaviyo even small businesses can listen to their users and provide relevant experiences.
-It demands creativity and better content, but the technology is available to everyone.
-Higher CAC should concern all marketers, since it tells us that the old ways of communicating are no longer effective.
-New frontiers, especially SMS coupled with programmatic email, provide measurably better results by listening and responding with respect to consumer’s specific needs and desires.
+Using tools like Klaviyo even small startups can listen to their users and provide relevant experiences.
+It demands creativity to craft better content, but the technology is available to everyone.
+High Customer Acquisition Costs should concern all marketers, since they are telling us the old ways of communicating are no longer effective.
+New frontiers, especially 2-way SMS coupled with programmatic email, provide measurably better results by listening and responding with respect to consumers’ specific needs and desires.